WPCD-Workflows/documentation/source/old/imp12/public/xml/workflows.rst

 EQUAL-HELENA
 ~~~~~~~~~~~~

-The workflow equal_helena.xml reads JET magnetics data from the ITM
+The workflow equal_helena.xml reads JET magnetics data from the EU-IM
 database and runs the EQUAL free boundary equilibrium reconstruction
 code to calculate the equilibrium.
 The resulting equilibrium is then
 reconstructed within the separatrix with the high resolution equilibrium